How Do I Update Word?

 After all, we’re used to iPhone updates that just happen.
 You don’t even have to do anything.

-The first thing to know is that moving to the latest version of Office (Office 2016 as of the writing of this article) is free for educators and important because support for older versions of Office is going away.
+The first thing to know is that moving to the latest version of Office (Office 2021 as of the most recent update of this article) is free for educators and important because support for older versions of Office is going away.

 But your computer may be owned and controlled by your school or employer.
 In which case upgrading or even updating Office may be outside of your control.